Information about Temporary Event Notices and who can submit one

 Who can submit a notice?

-Any individual can submit a Temporary Event Notices (TENs).
+Any individual over 18 can submit a Temporary Event Notice (TEN).
 You can submit a TEN to gain permission for the following activities (whether in a premises or open space which must be in this borough):

 - regulated entertainment - plays, films, recorded music, indoor sporting events, live music, boxing or wrestling entertainment, performance of dance